by Keith Purtell - published Nov. 1, 2018

 And all of this because I trusted AppleOne when they called on March 16, 2016, and offered me an

 FINAL - FINAL

-Years before, I had one previous experience with a temp agency.
+Years before, I had one previous experience with a temp agency in Kansas City.
 They were called ADIA.
 They arranged three temp jobs in alignment with my skills, each went smoothly, and one of those—at Sprint—turned into full-time.
 No drama.
-See?
+Do you see this, AppleOne?
 It's not so difficult to run your business in an ethical manner.

 Identification: Persons in this article are identified here via three methods: